django/daphne/README.rst

 In order to set the root path for Daphne, which is the equivalent of the WSGI ``SCRIPT_NAME`` setting, you have two options:

-* Pass a header value ``DAPHNE_ROOT_PATH``, with the desired root path as a URLencoded ASCII value
+* Pass a header value ``Daphne-Root-Path``, with the desired root path as a URLencoded ASCII value.
+This header will not be passed down to applications.

-* Set the ``--root-path`` commandline option with the desired root path as a URLencoded ASCII value
+* Set the ``--root-path`` commandline option with the desired root path as a URLencoded ASCII value.

 The header takes precedence if both are set.
 As with ``SCRIPT_ALIAS``, the value should start with a slash, but not end with one; for example::